-For example, online movie theater subscriptions work because people watch movies every day.
-And introducing a subscription to a service for long-term rent real estate is probably not worth it.
+For example, online movie theater subscription services work because people watch movies every day.
+And introducing a subscription service to a long-term rent real estate is probably not worth it.
 Users will find accommodation and will not return to the product in the coming months.

 You sell a mobile application or a SaaS solution

 Subscribing to SaaS solutions and mobile applications is common for users.